nismod/infra-risk-vis/etl/README.md

 Check the `snakemake` rules for more information, but source raster data should typically reside in `raster/raw/<dataset>/`.

-You may wish to remove write permissions to these files once they have been installed.
+You may wish to remove write permissions to these files once they have been installed, e.g. `chmod ug-w raster/raw/gem_earthquake/*.tif`.
+This means `rm -r raster` will remove files than can be replaced automatically, but not the awkward files.

 ### Configuration